-Project: Empowering Future Innovators: Advancing Early Career Researchers through Digital Technologies Leadership (TECHLEAD)
+Programme: TECHLEAD – Empowering Future Innovators: Advancing Early Career Researchers through Digital Technologies Leadership (for Vietnam and Indonesia cohorts only)

-Funders: This project is supported by the British Council under the Early Career Fellowships Programme (Grant ID: 1860), as part of the International Science Partnerships Fund (ISPF) which is managed by the UK Government’s Department of Science, Innovation, and Technology (DSIT).
+Funder: This Early Career Fellowships Programme is supported by the International Science Partnerships Fund (ISPF), managed by the UK Department for Science, Innovation, and Technology and delivered by the British Council (Grant ID: 1860).
 The ISPF puts research and innovation at the heart of international relationships, supporting UK researchers and innovators to work with peers around the world on the major themes: planet, health, technologies and talent.
 For further information, please visit https://www.gov.uk/government/publications/international-science-partnerships-fund-ispf.

-Mentors and Supervisors: The selected early career fellows (ECFs) will be supported by a team of mentors and supervisors chosen from a diverse pool of academic members, ranging from senior lecturers to associate professors and full professors, with varying STEM research backgrounds from various departments Computer Science (CS), Design, Engineering & Maths (DEM) and Nature Science (NS).
-Project lead Professor Huan Nguyen will work with senior members, Prof. Xiaohong Gao, Prof. Sally Priest, and Prof. Balbir Barn in coordinating the mentoring and supervising process.
+The selected early career fellows (ECFs) will be supported by a team of mentors and supervisors chosen from a diverse pool of academic members, ranging from senior lecturers to associate professors and full professors, with varying STEM research backgrounds from various departments Computer Science (CS), Design, Engineering & Maths (DEM) and Nature Science (NS).
+Programme lead Professor Huan Nguyen will work with senior members, Prof. Xiaohong Gao, Prof. Sally Priest, and Prof. Balbir Barn in coordinating the mentoring and supervising process.

 b) Next-gen telecommunication networks: Beyond 5G and 6G, and IoT smart solutions.